-In the fifth clinical experience, students continue to build upon knowledge acquired in previous Practicums.
+In the fifth clinical experience, students continue to build upon knowledge acquired in previous practicums.
 Opportunities are made available to gain experience in computerized tomography, digital imaging and other specialized radiologic modalities which include magnetic resonance imaging, ultrasound, nuclear medicine, mammography, and radiation therapy.
 Clinical competency evaluations continue to measure proficiency.

-Prerequisite: RADT 2243 with a minimum grade of "B".
-RADT 2340, 2441 and 2242 with a minimum grade of "C".
+Prerequisite: RADT 2243 with a minimum grade of "B" or better; RADT 2340, RADT 2441 and RADT 2242 with a minimum grade of "C" or better.